Igbo Spirituality

 In some cases, these diverse characters begin to conflict as a person comes of age and begins to express themselves (in actions, crafts, and articulation of thoughts).
 Our ancestors in their wisdom and understanding of spirituality found a solution for the harmonization of these diverse characters (wisdom, crafts, thought, profession, spiritual calling, etc.).
 Their solution is what we call ‘Ilu Agwu‘, and for as far back as our people remember, the spiritual process of ‘Ịlụ Agwụ‘ has been effective in unifying the varying characteristics we carry in our DNA, to leading every one of us to a positive end in life.

-The character, as a function of Agwụ (divine intelligence), is what forms our principles in life, and these principles in turn influence our destinies in life – who we eventually turn out to be.
-And when a person’s Agwụ is harmonized, they can now be able to harness the positive intuitions from the energies in the universe, being that we live in a world that is an energy field, with various vibrations passing knowledge and wisdom to us.
+The character, as a function of Agwụ (divine intelligence), is what forms our principles in life, and these principles, in turn, influence our destinies in life – who we eventually turn out to be.
+When a person’s Agwụ is harmonized, they can now be able to harness the positive intuitions from the energies in the universe, being that we live in a world that is an energy field, with various vibrations passing knowledge and wisdom to us.
 After the Agwụ is harmonized, one can receive the right messages to help them manifest their destiny and purpose.
 In conclusion in Ekene Okwuba’s view, Agwụ, in practice, is the act of assembling and harmonizing the character and spirit of a person, with the sole purpose of manifesting one’s destiny without distractions, to live a fulfilled life.

 Correcting The Misconceptions And Misrepresentations Of Agwu In Igbo Cosmology

 Many researchers of Igbo cosmology over the years have erroneously depicted Agwụ to be what it is not, with the most popular description being that “Agwụ is the spirit of madness”.
 This version took off among the ofeke, who became Christians and wanted, by all means, to make Odinani/Odinana/Odinala look evil.
-And their over-zealousness echoed the false narrative, and to date, it remains a dominant description of Agwụ.
+Their over-zealousness echoed the false narrative, and to date, it remains a dominant description of Agwụ.

 Professor Isichei, one of the renowned researchers and writers on Igbo anthropology and culture defined Agwụ as an Alusi/Arusi (deity), “the divination trickster” and followed it up with the definition of Agwụ Nsi as “the spirit that gives knowledge of medical herbs, etc.” In correcting the errors in Isichei’s descriptions, Prof John Anenechukwu Umeh pointed out that Agwụ is the same as Agwụ Isi Ora/Agwu Ishi Oha/Agwu Ishi/Agwu Nsi, and therefore there was no rationale for erroneously defining them as being different beings/entities.
 He said that Agwụ has never been a “trickster” in any form and least of all in divination.
 He went further to explain that if a diviner (Dibịa) goes astray or derails in the interpretation or in passing judgment on what the divination has said, Agwụ will call to order the divination Dibịa (if he or she is a genuine Dibịa).